oopsmonk/iota_c_platformIO/README.md

 # IOTA Chrysalis CLI Wallet

-A simple CLI wallet to interact with IOTA Chrysalis network on ESP32 A CLI wallet to interact with Pollen network on ESP32.
+A simple CLI wallet to interact with IOTA Chrysalis network on ESP32.

 # System requirements